Achievable Quick Fixes for Tantrums from a 4-Year-Old

 3. Attention Cups Filled

 Kids are more likely to be happy and willing to follow directions when we have filled their attention cups.
+Understand the role of attention in a child’s behavior and strive to fill their attention cups with quality time.
 You giving them your attention and time means they don’t have to get creative when seeking it out.
 What I mean to say is when your attention is on them, they don’t have to get creative as to how to get it.
 Check out more info on the Filling Your Kids Attention Cup Here!

 4. Power Cups Filled

-This means kids have a sense of control or accomplishment.
+Acknowledge a child’s need for control and accomplishment by offering choices and empowering them in daily decisions.
 They have the power!
-This one can be difficult when you are in a hurry or are already yourself on the brink of losing your patience.
+This can be difficult when you are in a hurry or are already on the brink of losing your patience.
 The important part is to try and give a choice.
 Get the choice to have the same end result you are aiming toward.
-For example- getting dressed, you ask “will you put on socks or pants first?” or eating dinner- “will you eat your meat or your vegetables first?”
+For example- getting dressed, you ask “Will you put on socks or pants first?” or eating dinner- “Will you eat your meat or your vegetables first?”
 It’s almost like they have a quota each day of power.
 Thinking of ways you can fill it will truly help prevent some tantrums.

 Check out my other post about Dealing with Tantrums During the Terrible 2’s.